 Birmingham City University is a vibrant and multicultural university in the heart of a modern and diverse city.
 We welcome many international students every year – there are currently students from more than 80 countries among our student community.

 The University is conveniently placed, with Birmingham International Airport nearby and first-rate transport connections to London and the rest of the UK.
-Our reputation for excellence is soaring globally, thanks to the superb links we forge with industry, our international alliances, and our focus on practical, vocational learning.

 Our international pages contain a wealth of information for international students who are considering applying to study here, including: